scalabli/quo/docs/prompt.rst

 ``Colors``
 ---------

-The colors for syntax highlighting are defined by a :class:`~quo.style.Style` instance under the hood.
-By default, a neutral built-in style is used, but any style instance can be passed to the :class:`~quo.prompt.Prompt` class.
+By default, a neutral built-in  color syntax is used, but any style instance can be passed to the :class:`~quo.prompt.Prompt` class.

 .. note::
       :func:`quo.prompt` has different semantics and cannot output colored text but :class:`quo.prompt.Prompt` has several ways on how this can be achieved.

-A simple way to add color to create a style, is by using the :meth:`~quo.style.Style.add` function

-:ref:`Read more about styling <styling>`.

 Plain text prompt